Need to replace your umbrella? Welcome to The London Umbrella Seller!

-- Our folding windproof umbrella comes in an attractive & lightweight carry case.
-Water easily slides off the canopy, so you can quickly store it away once the storm clouds have passed
+- CONVENIENT TO CARRY - Stay fly while you stay dry!
+Our windproof umbrella comes in a lightweight carry case.
+Water easily slides off the canopy, so you can quickly store it away after use.

 What's to like about the EEZ-Y Compact Umbrella